Climate Safe Elizabeth

 The Climate Safe Elizabeth Task Force will work with community stakeholders to mobilize our Elizabeth neighborhoods as we participate in creating awareness for climate resiliency policies and programs.

-Learn more about the Climate Safe Elizabeth Task Force and how to advocate for a Climate Safe Elizabeth by attending a community meeting in one of three pilot neighborhood locations (additional meeting dates to be announced for all three locations soon):
+Learn more about the Climate Safe Elizabeth Task Force and how to advocate for a Climate Safe Elizabeth by attending a community meeting in one of three pilot neighborhood locations listed below.
+Please check back this summer for upcoming dates and times.

 Bayway Family Success Center